 Holiday Closing of Residence Halls

 U.S. universities typically take an extended break from classes over the Christmas holidays, during the Spring semester and over the summer months.
-Eastern Mennonite University is no exception.
+EMU is no exception.
 Generally the campus is closed for about 3 weeks in the winter, one week in the spring, and three months in the summer.
 During those times, most residence halls close and no student is able to remain on campus.
 The only exceptions are Hillside Suites and the Park Woods Apartments, both of which remain open during the Winter and Spring Breaks.

 If you reside in any residence hall besides Hillside or Park Woods Apartments, you will be required to vacate your room during these school breaks.

 EMU recognizes that this requirement is a hardship for some international students.
 Unfortunately, there are stipulations about when you are eligible to live in Hillside Suites or Park Woods Apartments and you are required to apply for these premium spaces along with other interested students.